 As set forth in the related Underlying Prospectus, the Holders of Underlying Securities evidencing in the aggregate certain minimum percentage interests in the related trust assets may terminate certain obligations and duties of Fannie Mae with respect thereto if an Event of Default under the related trust agreement (the "Underlying Trust Indenture") has occurred and is continuing.
-The Trust Agreement provides that Holders of Certificates may, upon the occurrence of an Event of Default with respect to an Underlying Security in the related Series Trust, take, or join in, any such action to the extent of the product of the percentage interest represented by such Underlying Security and the percentage obtained by dividing the aggregate of the principal balances of all Certificates of the related Series the Holders of which have taken or joined in such action by the aggregate of the principal balances of all Certificates of such Series.
+The Trust Agreement provides that Holders of Certificates may, upon the occurrence of an Event of Default with respect to an Underlying Security in the related Series Trust, take, or join in, any such action to the extent of the product of the percentage interest represented by such Underlying Security and the percentage obtained by dividing the aggregate of the principal balances and, if applicable, notional principal balances of all Certificates of the principal balances and, if applicable, notional principal balances of all Certificates of such Series.

 As set forth in the related Underlying Prospectus, the Holders of Underlying Securities evidencing in the aggregate certain minimum percentage interests in the related trust assets may consent to certain amendments to the related Underlying Trust Indenture or waivers thereunder.
-The Trust Agreement provides that the Trustee may not vote any Underlying Securities held in a Series Trust in favor of such an amendment or modification except upon the direction of the Holders of Certificates of the related Series having principal balances aggregating not less than 66 percent of the aggregate of the principal balances of all Certificates of such Series.
+The Trust Agreement provides that the Trustee may not vote any Underlying Securities held in a Series Trust in favor of such an amendment or modification except upon the direction of the Holders of Certificates of the related Series having principal balances aggregating not less than 66 percent of the aggregate of the principal balances and, if applicable, notional principal balances of all Certificates of such Series.